Are you looking to buy final expense leads?

 Make your life easier.
 Use a lead card that says life insurance.

-That’s what I recommend to all of my agents, and what I do personally when generating final expense leads myself.
+That’s what I recommend to all of my agents, and what I do personally when generating the best final expense sales leads myself.

 Let me give you the short on final expense telemarketing leads…

-When you start talking with a thick accent and a poor colloquial understanding of conversational English, what do you think our senior prospects – many impatient and dealing with hearing loss to boot – are going to do?
+When you start talking with a thick accent, what do you think our senior prospects are going to do?

 Is this the kind of lead you want?
 I sure as hell don’t!

-The only way to make telemarketing in final expense work is to cold call yourself, or to pay an American to do it.
+The best way to make telemarketing in final expense work is to cold call yourself, or to pay an American to do it.

 This allows you to control the script and make changes to set better-quality appointments.